 Additionally, our univariate analyses suggested a role for sex in affecting various pharmacokinetic characteristics of Albendazole – whilst these were not significant in the multivariate analyses, previous results have indicated a role for sex in shaping the pharmacokinetic profile of Albendazole and Albendazole Sulfoxide13.
 Further work is required to clarify this relationship further, but important to note is the diminished sample size available for analysis with the multivariate analyses compared to the univariate analyses (36 time series compared to 55), something that likely limited our statistical power to detect differences.
 Our results also indicated that different factors impact different pharmacokinetic properties of Albendazole and Albendazole Sulfoxide – for example, whilst receipt of a fatty meal was associated with increases to Bioavailability, AUC and CMax, Age was significantly associated with Albendazole Sulfoxide half-life.
 These results reveal a pattern whereby different factors differentially influence and shape different aspects of Albendazole Sulfoxide’s pharmacokinetic profile, to generate the extensive observed variation.

-Another important result arising from the work presented here has been the identification of of substantial knowledge gaps surrounding the populations being studied.
+Another important result arising from the work presented here has been the identification of substantial knowledge gaps surrounding the populations being studied.
 Our results revealed a pronounced absence of studies carried out in children - only 5 of the 55 time series identified as part of the systematic review had been carried out in children under 16 years old.
 This is despite the widespread usage of Albendazole in infant populations as part of programmatic mass drug administration-based strategies, and despite the identification here of a significant effect of age on Albendazole’s pharmacokinetic profile.
 Similarly, there was a substantial bias towards male populations observed in the studies identified here: on average, studies consisted of 78% males and only 22% females, with 23 time series belonging to male-only populations, and only a single study carried out in an exclusively female population.
 Other areas requiring attention include drug-interactions and parasitic infections.
 Although data constraints precluded fully disaggregating the data, numerous interactions between Albendazole and drugs such as cimetidine15, azithromycin26 and various anti-epileptic drugs27 have been identified in the literature and an overall effect was suggested here through our analyses.
 Our analyses also revealed the impact of parasitic infection on Albendazole’s pharmacokinetics.
 This is problematic given the key groups receiving Albendazole will receive it precisely because they are infected with parasites: despite this, the majority of studies (35 of 54 where infection status was determined) were carried out in healthy populations; populations whose pharmacokinetic profiles are perhaps unrepresentative of those that might occur in infected, non-healthy populations.

 There are a number of limitations to the analyses presented here.
 Firstly, and perhaps most notably, because of constraints pertaining to the data available in the literature, which typically presented pharmacokinetic profiles as the average of a population of patients, we were unable to work with individual data, instead, having to work with aggregated population level data.
 This constraint limits the statistical power of our analyses to characterise the effects of individual drivers of pharmacokinetic variability.
 One notable example of this is Sex – due to the lack of individual data, we were unable to explore the exact influence of Sex, and instead had to utilise population level proxies (specifically here, the ratio of males:females in the study).
 Despite these limitations however, the collated metadata from each study on the patient populations receiving treatment allowed us to assess and explore a wide array of factors, either directly (in the case of factors that were homogeneous across patient groups, such as fasted/fatty meal status) or indirectly (through the use of population-level proxies for age, sex amd weight).